-We track whether our key agricultural ingredients and raw materials are sourced sustainable through compliance with our SAGPs, which includes prohibitions on modern slavery, forced labour, and child labour.
-We work together with third-party partners, such as The Rainforest Alliance, the Sustainable Agricultural Initiative Platform (SAI), Bonsucro, FSC, and UTZ, amongst others, to develop pathways to compliance for our main agricultural suppliers; and to track progress.
+We track whether our key agricultural ingredients and raw materials are sourced sustainably through compliance with our SAGPs, which includes prohibitions on modern slavery, forced labour, and child labour.
+We work together with third-party partners, such as The Rainforest Alliance/UTZ, the Sustainable Agricultural Initiative Platform (SAI), Bonsucro, and FSC amongst others, to develop pathways to compliance for our main agricultural suppliers; and to track progress.